 Here’s a step-by-step on how to paint wooden stairs.

-Supplies for painting stairs
+Supplies for painting your stairs

 • Dust sheets